ThatCosmicStorm/Quartz/README.md

 	1. `init`
 		- Used to declare variables and assigns an initial value.
 	2. `resign`
-		- Used to reassign (herby referred to as resign) a new value to a declared variable.
+		- Used to reassign (hereby referred to as resign) a new value to a declared variable.
 ### II.A.
 Data Types
 - The data types in ReadAbl are:
 	- `int` for integers